jugaldb/resources_abroad/funding-detailed-guide.md

 Now that you're admitted, your funding strategy should be focused and targeted.
 This guide provides detailed breakdowns for the three main funding sources: Teaching Assistantships (TA), Research Assistantships (RA), and Scholarships.
 Each table includes specific action items, timelines, and insider tips from successful international students.

+All my FREE e-mail and other templates are present here: https://jugaldbx.gumroad.com/

 ## Teaching Assistantship (TA) Strategy

 | Aspect | Details | Timeline | Action Items |